The Ultimate Guide To El Tunco El Salvador

 It wasn’t the beach or town that kept us there though.
 It was our community-minded, value for money hostel at La Guitarra.

-There’s more about that later but in the meantime, you can check out the latest prices here.
+There’s more about that later, but in the meantime, you can click here for more information.

 El Tunco El Salvador

 Playa El Tunco isn’t a gorgeous powder white beach like we found in Caye Caulker.
 Instead, it’s a black sand beach that’s covered in dull grey rocks that shift and change with the tide.

 But, El Tunco beach has it’s own wild beauty and once you’ve been, you’ll want to go again and again and again.